 Tips for Talking with Your Teen

 Spend 1-on-1 time with your child – With 3 children and an active duty military husband, it’s often difficult to find alone time to talk with each of my children.
 But no matter how difficult it has been, I have always made it a priority.
 Sometimes I take my daughter out on a special trip or date to do something that she would like to do, just the two of us.
+Making face and skin care items together, like DIY Brown Sugar Lip Scrub, is always fun.
 Sometimes life is too busy and funds are too tight, so I take my daughter with me to run errands and make the most of that time together.
 Other times all I can make happen is to spend some time cuddling and talking with her before she goes to bed.
 Do whatever works best for you, just make sure that you do spend that 1-on-1 time with your child.

 Take advantage of opportunities to talk – Prom and graduation season provide the perfect lead-ins to talk with your teen about underage drinking or other teen issues.
 An incident that occurs at school or in your community can provide the springboard to discuss other difficult issues with your child.
 Use these opportunities to talk with, not at your child.

 Be interested in your child and their opinions – Ask, “What’s it like to be a teen today?” or “How do you think being a teen is different for you than it was for me?”
 I’ve had some great conversations with my daughters when I’ve asked that question.
 I’ve asked my son, “How do you think it’s different for you being a boy in ___grade than it was for me as a girl?”
 Again, some great conversations were started with one simple question.